darwino/darwino-documentation/Setting-Up.md

 -   OSGi environments, like Eclipse rich client or IBM Domino

-Notes: Based on Apple requirements, an Apple Mac computer running OS X is required for developing Apple iOS applications.
+Notes: Based on Apple requirements, an Apple Mac computer running OSX is required for developing Apple iOS applications.
 Currently, only Android applications can be developed and tested using Microsoft Windows or Linux.